-Chances are, if you’ve ever had one of our burgers, some garlic bread or a portion of chicken livers, you’ve had a taste of our distinctive Portuguese rolls.
+Chances are, if you’ve ever had one of our burgers or garlic bread you’ve had a taste of our distinctive Portuguese rolls.
 We get a lot of questions about how we make our Portuguese rolls and why’re they’re so good, so we’ve risen to the occasion and have all the answers you’ll ever…ahem…knead.

 Our classic Nando’s Portuguese roll